benhoskings/babushka/README.markdown

     sh -c "`curl https://babushka.me/up`"

-If you'd rather install manually, all you need to do is clone [the git repo](https://github.com/benhoskings/babushka) (or extract an archive of it), and if you like, link `bin/babushka.rb` into your path as 'babushka'.
+If you'd rather install manually, all you need to do is clone [the git repo](https://github.com/benhoskings/babushka) (or extract an archive of it) and if you like, link `bin/babushka.rb` into your path as 'babushka'.

-Check [the install documentation](http://babushka.me/installing), for the full details on customising the installation, including locking to specific versions and installing from forks using `babushka.me/up`.
+Check [the install documentation](http://babushka.me/installing) for details on customising the installation, including locking to specific versions and installing from forks using `babushka.me/up`.

 ### Supported systems

 Babushka itself should run on any Unix; there's nothing in the core of babushka that requires anything other than unix, ruby, and git.

-I develop babushka against OS X and Ubuntu, so homebrew and apt are the best-supported package managers.
+I develop babushka on macOS and use it primarily on Ubuntu, so homebrew and apt are the best-supported package managers.
 There is also some yum (RedHat/Fedora/CentOS) and pacman (Arch) support, thanks to others' contributions.
 On other systems, specific operations (like installing a package using that system's package manager) will fail with an error message, but otherwise babushka should run fine.
 In any case, patches are most welcome.

 ### Acknowledgements